rili-live/therr-app/therr-public-library/therr-react/README.md

 ```

 ## Nomenclature
-* Area: A generic term refering to a moment, space, thought, etc. This is anything with a geographic area on the map
+* Area: A generic term referring to a moment, space, thought, etc. This is anything with a geographic area on the map

-...